mojochao/configaro/docs/source/index.rst

 What is it?
 -----------

-``configaro`` is a Python 3 configuration library that's music to your ears..
+``configaro`` is a Python 3 configuration library that's music to your ears.

 Why should I care?
 ------------------